valkey-io/valkey-doc/commands/migrate.md

-Atomically transfer a key from a source Redis instance to a destination Redis instance.
+Atomically transfer a key from a source Valkey instance to a destination Valkey instance.
 On success the key is deleted from the original instance and is guaranteed to exist in the target instance.